The DG Education and Culture website will soon move and is no longer being updated.

-This statement refers to the online management tool (Mobility Tool) for mobilities under the Lifelong Learning and Erasmus + programmes.
-As this system contains individuals' personal data, its publishing and processing falls within the provisions of the Regulation (EC) N° 45/2001 of the European Parliament and of the Council of 18 December 2000.
+This statement refers to the management of Applications submitted under the ERASMUS+.
+As it contains individuals' personal data, its publishing and processing falls within the provisions of the Regulation (EC) N° 45/2001 of the European Parliament and of the Council of 18 December 2000.
 This privacy statement explains to you the way in which these systems use personal data, and the way in which the privacy of this data is being protected.

 The data collection and processing is done using the Commission's IT standards and telecommunication infrastructure.
 The data is stored in a central database (managed by DG Education and Culture and located at the Commission Data Centre in Luxembourg) and in local databases (managed by the National Agencies in each Programme Country).

-On top of that, your data may be disclosed to the following services, where applicable:
+On top of that, your data may be disclosed to the following services, whereas applicable:

-Any request must be sent by mail or by electronic mail to the address of the National Agency responsible for the management of your mobility.
+Any request must be sent by mail or by electronic mail to the address of the National Agency responsible for the management of your application.

 The datasets are safeguarded in the Commission (and covered by the numerous defensive measures implemented by the Commission to protect the integrity and confidentiality of the electronic assets of the Institution) and in the responsible National Agency (and covered by national regulation).

-The first level is to contact the national agency that manages your mobility (the list of National Agencies is available at http://ec.europa.eu/education/lifelong-learning-programme/national_en.htm) and at http://ec.europa.eu/education/erasmus-plus/national-agencies_en.htm for E+ Programme).
+The first level is to contact the national agency that manages your application (the list of National Agencies is available at http://ec.europa.eu/education/erasmus-plus/national-agencies_en.htm ).